lethalbacon365/us-medical-insurance/README.md

 + Average BMI of men vs women.
 + Insurance cost vs the BMI of the individual.
 + Average insurance cost of smokers vs non-smokers.
-+ The average age of people with at least 1 child.

 Relevant links:
 + Link to data source: https://www.kaggle.com/datasets/mirichoi0218/insurance